lydtechconsulting/ambar-event-sourcing/README.md

 <dependency>
     <groupId>dev.lydtech</groupId>
     <artifactId>component-test-framework</artifactId>
-    <version>3.7.3</version>
+    <version>3.7.4</version>
     <scope>test</scope>
 </dependency>
 ```

 The [EndToEndCT](src/test/java/eventsourcing/component/EndToEndCT.java) component test is written using JUnit.
 It sends submit application requests to the cuisine application and queries the materialised view all via the application's REST API, and asserts the expected entries are returned.

 The test is annotated with `@ExtendWith(ComponentTestExtension.class)` to hook into the component test framework.
-The framework orchestrates [Testcontainers](https://testcontainers.com) for spinning up and managing the required docker containers for the system under test, including the [Ambar Testcontainer](https://github.com/lydtechconsulting/component-test-framework/blob/v3.7.3/src/main/java/dev/lydtech/component/framework/management/TestcontainersManager.java#L733).
+The framework orchestrates [Testcontainers](https://testcontainers.com) for spinning up and managing the required docker containers for the system under test, including the [Ambar Testcontainer](https://github.com/lydtechconsulting/component-test-framework/blob/v3.7.4/src/main/java/dev/lydtech/component/framework/management/TestcontainersManager.java#L733).
 The configuration for the component test is defined in the `maven-surefire-plugin` for the `component` profile in the [pom.xml](pom.xml).

 For more on the component test framework see: https://github.com/lydtechconsulting/component-test-framework

-#### Steps To Run
+#### Steps to Run Locally

 Build Spring Boot application jar:
 ```